kyroskoh/minesweeper-mvp/README.md

 ### Features
 - **Separate Leaderboards**: Individual top 10 lists for Beginner, Intermediate, and Expert difficulties
 - **Persistent Storage**: High scores saved to localStorage
-- **Player Recognition**: Enter your name when achieving a high score
+- **Player Recognition**: Enter your name when achieving a high score with automatic input focus
 - **Time-based Ranking**: Sorted by fastest completion time
 - **Date Tracking**: Records when each high score was achieved
+- **Accessible Design**: High-contrast colors and clear visual hierarchy for better readability

 ### How It Works
 1. Win a game to check if your time qualifies for the high score list
-2. If you achieve a high score, enter your name in the prompt
+2. If you achieve a high score, the input field automatically focuses for you to enter your name
 3. View the high score lists anytime by clicking the "High Scores" button
 4. Navigate between difficulty levels using the tabs in the high score modal